decorative image

 • More reliable and efficient biocompatible infusion sets for automated hormone delivery and improved kinetics.

-• New implantable and easy to replace technologies that may mimic the beneficial effect of gastric bypass/bariatric surgery for the treatment of diabetes without the need of a major invasive surgical procedure.
+• New implantable and easy-to-replace technologies that may mimic the beneficial effect of gastric bypass/bariatric surgery for the treatment of diabetes without the need for a major invasive surgical procedure.

 Diabetic Wound Healing and Diabetic Neuropathy: